SaharR1372/SaharR1372.github.io/_pages/about.md

   - /about.html
 ---

-👩‍💻 I'm a fourth-year PhD student in the [Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, advised by [Professor Nasser Nasrabadi](https://nassernasrabadi.faculty.wvu.edu/).
+👩‍💻 I'm a PhD candidate in the [Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, advised by [Professor Nasser Nasrabadi](https://nassernasrabadi.faculty.wvu.edu/).
 My work is in computer vision and deep representation learning — most recently on generative approaches and their use in medical image analysis.

 I have published at CVPR, ECCV, WACV, IJCB and ICIP, and have completed data science internships at [Mayo Clinic](https://www.mayoclinic.org/) (AI & Informatics) and [CCC Intelligent Solutions](https://cccis.com/).